maw501/maw501.github.io/project_edx_ML/_posts/2019-05-16-columbiaX-ML-course-summary.md

 ---
 Please read this page for an overview of course notes written based on the ColumbiaX Machine Learning course [hosted on edX](https://www.edx.org/course/machine-learning-columbiax-csmm-102x-4).
 The notes represent my take on the content and have been a fun way for me to explore the material deeper than the course allowed.

+<strong>Status:</strong> on hold until I get more time to write-up the remaining weeks.

 <!--more-->
 <hr class="with-margin">
 <div class="list-of-contents">